LTN-Global/transport-api-docs/portal.endpoints.portal-api-265816.cloud.goog/Guides/Authorization.md

 To obtain a token, a user must first authenticate themselves to the API using [CreateToken](../../methods/Auth/CreateToken) (or via [REST](../../routes/v1/oauth/token/post)).
 Please note that even this request must specify the API key.

-The caller must specify a valid Transport login consisting of a username and password.
+The caller must specify a valid Transport login consisting of a user_id and password.
 Currently, only users in the NOC account are authorized to use this API.

 Please contact an administrator in the Transport division to obtain a Transport login in the NOC account.